natanai/cookingdb/README.md

 - In `recipes/<recipe_id>/meta.csv`, any field containing commas (especially `notes`) must be wrapped in double quotes or columns will shift; e.g. `notes` value: `"Serve warm, with berries."`
 - Built assets: `docs/built/index.json`, `docs/built/recipes.json`

+## Recipe integration checklist

+- See [`docs/recipe-integration.md`](docs/recipe-integration.md) for the full checklist and validation rules.

 ## GitHub Pages

 A workflow (`.github/workflows/pages.yml`) builds the site and publishes `/docs` as the artifact.
 To enable Pages: